 5. How long can vehicles remain impounded?

-Usually for a maximum of 30 days in California.
+The removal of a vehicle is usually for a maximum of 30 days in California.
 Then the lot will hold a lien sale (auction).
-Therefore, people should claim their vehicles before the auction.
+Therefore, people should claim their automobiles before the auction.

 6. What does it cost to release an impounded vehicle?